zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DateTimePicker.md

     ?>

 ### footer
-Template to be used for rendering the footer of the calendar.
+The template which renders the footer of the calendar.
+If false, the footer will not be rendered.

 #### Returns
 `\Kendo\UI\DateTimePicker`